 Refreshing and cooling with a hint of spice and mint.
-Chilled Melon Soup makes a light appetizer, and is delicious as an accompaniment to an alfresco summer dinner. vegetarian + gluten free
+Chilled Melon Soup makes a light appetizer, and is delicious as an accompaniment to an alfresco summer dinner.
+This recipe is vegetarian + gluten free.

 A few weekends ago I headed North for a food photography, styling and cooking workshop.
 I’d never been to Lummi Island, although not too far from Whidbey Island.
 I was looking forward to visiting and learning in a small group setting, expanding my skills and craft.

 Getting to Lummi was an adventure in itself.
 Just about a two-hour drive North to Bellingham, WA, I then headed West to meet the ten-car ferry.
 After a five-minute ride across Lummi Bay, I drove onto the Island and followed a narrow two lane winding road past old farm houses, farms, and a few restaurants with sweeping views of the Salish Sea.
 My first stop along the way was Nettles Farm, an Inn and working farm I and other workshop attendees stayed at.

 Riley, the owner and his dog Stella, the truffle hunter, welcomed me to the Inn.
 The farm-house has several common areas with a full kitchen surrounded by private rooms and baths.
 It’s an arrangement that encourages togetherness and helped the seven of us in attendance get to know each other.
 I quickly felt at home and was in good company.

 We met Jim Henkens, renowned photographer, and Renee Erickson, award-winning Northwest chef and restauranteur, at Jim’s beach house turned workshop retreat for Friday evening activities, food and libations.